 Writing an ebook was a fantastic experience.
 It was so fun writing my first one, that sooner than I realized I wake up with more than 4 books already cooking so hopefully by the end of the year I’ll have at least another one out.
 Writing the book took several weeks and it was a rather difficult process.
 Writing blog posts is one thing but keeping your focus on something that is 90+ pages long is a totally different deal.

 The book is about a millionaire mindset and it’s based on a series of posts I wrote one year ago.
 It was interesting to see that one year ago I was struggling to write a list post with 30 items (the sentences, that is), broken down into 3 separate blog posts, and now I can write a 100 list post in less than 2 days.

 Another huge surprise was that the book really sells and the whole process is actually working.
 I’m still not shamelessly rich out if it, but I sold copies to people I never heard about.
 Which is something that amazes me, to be honest.
-If you want to know more about the book, click on the link above, and keep in mind that you can also join as an affiliate and earn a decent commission out of every sale.
+If you want to know more about the book, click on the link above.

 Lesson: you can monetize a blog in a much more direct and profitable way than by using contextual or display advertising.
 Now I have real proof that writing something valuable actually sells.